jetbrains-academy/Machine-Learning-101/Comic-Con and k-means/Reading an image/task.md

 ### Task

 First, we need to implement a function that reads a file and transforms it into a two-dimensional matrix ($M \times N$, 3).
-Here, $M$ и $N$ represent the image height and width in pixels, and 3 is the number of R, G and B components for each pixel.
+Here, $M$ and $N$ represent the image height and width in pixels, and 3 is the number of R, G, and B components for each pixel.

 The function signature is the following: